Johnson O Enoch

 Introduction

-In SaaS, consistency is everything.
-If buttons look different on every page, or if spacing feels random, users quickly lose trust.
-That’s where design systems come in.
+If buttons look different on every page, or spacing feels random, users quickly lose trust in your product, regardless of the industry you're in.

 “A strong design system isn’t just about consistency, it’s about building trust through familiarity.”